Dawid243pl/Dawid243pl/README.md

 ### Hi there I am Dawid welocme to my profile :v:
 - 🎒 Currently developing experience apps in Vue.js
-- 🔍 Actively looking to work and to collaborate on open source projects!
-- 🌴 Love to experiment with new tech and liblaries
+- :hearts: Love to experiment with new tech and liblaries
-- :gem: Bulding computers is also a thing I love doing
+- :gem: Bulding computers is my hobby
 - 🚘 I am a huge car lover